Intercategories: A framework for three-dimensional category theory: Introduction

 \section{Introduction}

-In this paper we show how intercategories, introduced in \cite{ICI}, provide a conceptual framework for three-dimensional category theory.
-Many notions of three-dimensional category already appear in the literature each with its own use, and no doubt many more will appear as the theory develops.
-Some of the more established ones which we discuss here are duoidal categories \cite{AM, BCZ, BS}, monoidal double categories \cite{Sh}, cubical bicategories \cite{GaGu}, Verity's double bicategories \cite{V} and Gray \cite{GPS}.
+In this paper we propose intercategories, introduced in \cite{ICI}, as a conceptual framework for three-dimensional category theory.
+Many notions of three-dimensional category already appear in the literature, each with its own use, and no doubt many more will appear as the theory develops.
+Some of the more established ones which we discuss here are duoidal categories \cite{AM, BCZ, BS}, monoidal double categories \cite{Sh}, cubical bicategories \cite{GaGu}, Verity's double bicategories \cite{V} and Gray categories \cite{Gray}.
 As will be seen below, these can all be considered as special intercategories.
-The range and variety of examples is a testament to the unifying role intercategories can play.
+The range and variety of examples is evidence of the unifying role intercategories can play.
 Not only do they provide an effective organization and unification of a large number of three-dimensional structures from the literature, but by putting these in a common setting it is possible to consider morphisms between them and study how they relate to each other.
 The more encompassing context often suggests useful generalizations which are more natural and actually come up in practice.

 There are many ways of looking at intercategories each with its own intuition, complementing and augmenting the others.
-At the most basic level an intercategory is a laxified triple category, having three kinds of arrows, three kinds of cells relating these pairwise, and cubes relating these.
-We haven't strived for the most general laxity possible, but rather a specific choice, informed by the examples.
+At the most basic level an intercategory is a laxified triple category, having three kinds of arrows, three kinds of cells relating these in pairs, and cubes relating these.
+We haven't striven for the most general laxity possible, but rather a specific choice, informed by the examples.
 This will become apparent as the paper progresses.

 Intercategories are a natural extension of double categories to the next dimension.
 Just as double categories can be conceptually understood as two categories with the same objects, intercategories can be thought of as two double categories with a common horizontal category.
 Of course, the two double categories are related in more than this shared horizontal structure.
 There are three-dimensional cells, called cubes, and this is where the laxity comes in.
 This point of view is exploited in Section \ref{spans} where various double categories of spans or cospans interact.